MRSIMM0/TestScaner/README.md

 # TestScaner
 Early prototype of test-scanning software designed to make solving/coping answers easier.
 It is designed to operate on Polish 8th grader test.
+For now it's just proof of concept ant it will be deveoped in the future.

 Project uses OpenCV to find anwsers on the test.